 How to celebrate St Patrick’s Day in France

-When I was a kid, if you didn’t wear something green on Saint Patrick’s day, the other kids would pinch you.
-It wasn’t much of a celebration but I was aware of the day and that’s just what we did.
+As a kid growing up in North America, if you didn’t wear something green on Saint Patrick’s day, the other kids would pinch you. it’s just what we did.

 It didn’t matter that I wasn’t of Irish descent, you just did it to hang with your friends.
 Chances are if you’re reading this, you might have had a similar experience.

 Saint Patrick’s Day in France

-In France, you won’t find corned beef stocked up at the supermarket or 4 leaf clovers decorated here and there on St. Patrick’s day.
-If you see anyone wearing green on this day, it’s most likely a coincidence because most French folks won’t even notice it’s St Patrick’s day let alone celebrate it.
+I live in France now and despite being physically closer to Ireland, St. Patrick’s day isn’t very popular In France.
+At least not to the extent it was in North America.
+You won’t find corned beef stocked up at the supermarket or 4 leaf clovers decorated here and there on St. Patrick’s day.
+If you see anyone wearing green, it’s most likely a coincidence because most French folks don’t even notice it’s St Patrick’s day let alone celebrate it.

-Here are a few cities throughout France where you can have a pint and embrace the Irish spirit with other Irish loving lads and lasses in France.
+Here are a few things you can do and pubs you can go to have a pint and embrace the Irish spirit with other Irish loving lads and lasses

 See also: Why the French hate Halloween

-If you want a more authentic Irish ambiance- as much as you can get in France, than head over to Brittany to a city called Rennes.
+If you want a more authentic Irish ambience- as much as you can get in France, than head over to Brittany to a city called Rennes.
 Rennes is pretty festive throughout the year but it really comes alive around rue Saint-Michel, aka “rue de la soif” where you will find a number of bars all waiting for you to celebrate St Patrick’s with them.
 Coincidentally “rue de la soif” translates to “street of the thirsty”

 Address: rue Saint-Michel, 35000, Rennes.

-Places to celebrate celebrate St. Patrick’s day in Paris
+Places to celebrate St. Patrick’s day in Paris

 If you want hordes of pub options for St Patrick’s day than you’ll have to head over to the tourist Mecca of the world- Paris, where you will find heaps of things to do in comparison to other towns and cities in France.